basarat/typescript-book/docs/promise.md

 ### Converting a callback style function to return a promise

-Just wrap the function call in a promise and `reject` if an error occurs, and resolve if it is all good.
+Just wrap the function call in a promise and
+- `reject` if an error occurs,
+- `resolve` if it is all good.

 E.g. lets wrap `fs.readFile`

 ```ts
 import fs = require('fs');